RadXGH/face-detect-tflite/README.md

 ## Notes
 - Unable to test TensorFlow using GPU since the hardware is unavailable.
 - Video FPS is still unknown.
-- Accuracy is still unknown.
+- Face detection accuracy is still unknown.
 - Expect unnecessary codes to be found throughout the codes.
 - Bugs testing haven't been done.